Lab 4 -- Introduction to NASM, along with add and call

 Writing a program for NASM

-Here is an example program from your textbook.
+Here is an example program from the Kip Irvine book (see the link for more details).
 It has been adapted to work with NASM.

 ; Assemble: nasm -f elf64 AddTwoSum_64.asm